-GUSTAV KLIMT * EGON SCHIELE * MAX LIEBERMANN * DER BRUCKE SCHOOL [ERNST LUDWIG KIRCHNER # ERICH HECKEL # OTTO MUELLER] * MAX BECKMANN * MAX ERNST * GEORGE GROSZ * LYONEL FEININGER * PAULA MODERSOHN-BECKER * STADEL MUSEUM * LOTTE LASERSTEIN * CHRISTIAN SCHAD * EMIL NOLDE * DER BLAUE REITER SCHOOL [FRANZ MARC # AUGUST MACKE # WASSILY KANDINSKY # GABRIELE MUNTER # OSKAR KOKOSCHKA] * “OUTSIDER ARTISTS” * KESS VAN DONGEN * JAN MANKES * PAUL KLEE * POZSEF RIBBEL-RONAI * ROBERT BERENY * FERDINAND HODLER * AKSELI GALLEN KALLELA
+GUSTAV KLIMT * FERNAND KHNOPFF * EGON SCHIELE * MAX LIEBERMANN * DER BRUCKE SCHOOL [ERNST LUDWIG KIRCHNER # ERICH HECKEL # OTTO MUELLER * EMIL NOLDE] * MAX BECKMANN * MAX ERNST * GEORGE GROSZ * OTTO DIX * LYONEL FEININGER * PAULA MODERSOHN-BECKER * STADEL MUSEUM * LOTTE LASERSTEIN * CHRISTIAN SCHAD * DER BLAUE REITER SCHOOL [FRANZ MARC # AUGUST MACKE # WASSILY KANDINSKY # GABRIELE MUNTER # OSKAR KOKOSCHKA] * ALPHONSE MUCHA * “OUTSIDER ARTISTS” * KEES VAN DONGEN * JAN MANKES * PAUL KLEE * ALBERTO GIACOMETTI * POZSEF RIBBEL-RONAI * ROBERT BERENY * FERDINAND HODLER * AKSELI GALLEN KALLELA

 FOR “CENTRAL EUROPEAN & SCANDINAVIAN ARTISTS-1” CLICK [HERE]